 According to Dr. Ochoa, “cats have a very good sense of illness in other members of their group,” so if you’re feeling less than stellar you might find your feline companion lingering by your side.
 There’s evidence that owning a pet helps you to be happier and less stressed, so some cuddle time with your cat might be just what you need to get over that breakup or head cold.

 Since cats spend so much of their day grooming themselves, when they’re anxious it can tip over into over-grooming.
-“Some cats lick when they are stressed as a way to comfort themselves,” says Ziskin.
+“Some cats lick when they are stressed, as a way to comfort themselves,” Ziskin says.
 “They may lick themselves or their person.
-A way to tell if the licking is stress-related is if it goes on for an extended period of time.”
-Because your cat is closely bonded to you, they may lick you to relieve their stress as well as themselves.
+A way to tell if the licking is stress related is if it goes on for an extended period of time.”
+Because your cat is closely bonded to you, they may lick you, as well as themselves, to relieve their stress.
 If your cat has any bald spots or you see them constantly licking themselves (or you!), it’s best to take them to the vet.

 Why does my cat bite me, then lick me?

-Kitties sometimes bite themselves as they groom as part of the fur-cleaning process, and when they’re grooming you that can include some biting too!
+Kitties sometimes bite themselves as part of the fur-cleaning process, and when they’re grooming you that can include some biting too!
 Little nips are just another way of showing affection.
-They could also be your cat telling you that they want to play, or, conversely, that they want you to leave them alone.
+They could also be your cat telling you that they want to play, or conversely, that they want you to leave them alone.
 To figure out which it is, you have to look at the rest of their body language for clues.
-If their ears are up and pointed towards you, that’s a signal for playtime!
-If they’re flat, that means stop.
+If their ears are up and pointed toward you, that’s a signal for playtime!
+If they’re flat, that means “stop.”

 Why do cats lick you excessively?

-Cats who lick you excessively may be trying to tell you something—they’re concerned about you.
-Dr. Ochoa says that “in the wild, cats will groom each other to help one another stay clean, so they don’t attract larger predators.”
+Cats that lick you excessively may be trying to tell you something: They’re concerned about you.
+Dr. Ochoa says that “in the wild, cats will groom each other to help each other stay clean, so they don’t attract larger predators.”